 Other commonly indicated homeopathic medicines to improve oxygen concentration in the blood are:-

 Vanadium metallicum– It is useful as an oxygen carrier and catalyzer.
-It increases the amount of hemoglobin in the blood.
-It is helpful to treat the degenerative conditions of the arteries, such as arteriosclerosis with pressure on the chest and a sensation as if the heart is compressed and as if the blood has no room in the aorta.
+It increases the amount of haemoglobin in the blood.
+It is helpful to treat degenerative conditions of the arteries, such as arteriosclerosis with pressure on the chest and a sensation as if the heart is compressed and as if the blood has no room in the aorta.
 It is effective to treat anaemia and associated emaciation.

 Coca- Erythroxylon Coca– It is suitable to treat symptoms that can be attributed to mountain climbing such as dyspnea, mountain climbing, anxiety, and insomnia.
 It is also beneficial to treat shortness of breath in aged athletes and alcoholics.

 Aspidosperma or Quebracho– It stimulates the respiratory centers and increases oxidation of the blood and aids in the excretion of carbonic acid.
 Want of breath during the least exertion is the guiding symptom of this remedy.
 It also removes thrombosis of the pulmonary artery and pulmonary stenosis.

 Eriodictyon– It is effective to treat asthma and bronchial affections.
 It is indicated when there are night sweats with emaciation, poor appetite and impaired digestion, and relief in asthma from expectoration.
 It aids in the absorption of effusion in the pleural cavity.

 Antimonium tartaricum– It is used to treat asphyxia which may be due to drowning, mucus in the bronchi, impending paralysis of the lungs, or foreign bodies in the trachea or larynx.
 There is rattling of mucus in the chest with little or no expectoration, drowsiness, and debility and the face is cold, blue, pale, and covered with cold sweat.